Cal Smith: Later career

-Smith continued to have success with MCA Records into the late 1970s including the Top 20 singles "Between Lust And Watching TV" (1974), "She Talked A Lot About Texas" (1975), "I Just Came Home To Count The Memories" (1977), and "Come See About Me" (1977).
-After this he continued to have minor successes that included "The Rise And Fall Of The Roman Empire" in 1979.
+Smith continued to have success with MCA Records into the late 1970s, including the top-20 singles "Between Lust and Watching TV" (1974), "She Talked a Lot About Texas" (1975), "I Just Came Home to Count the Memories" (1977), and "Come See About Me" (1977).
+After this, he continued to have minor successes that included "The Rise and Fall of the Roman Empire" in 1979.
 Smith released his last album, Stories of Life by Cal Smith, in 1986 on Step One Records, where he scored a minor hit that year with "King Lear".

 Personal life

 In 1977, Smith joined entrepreneur Larry Schmittou and other country music stars, such as Conway Twitty, Jerry Reed, Larry Gatlin, and Richard Sterban, as investors in the Nashville Sounds, a minor league baseball team of the Double-A Southern League that began play in 1978.

-Smith and his wife, Darlene, lived in the Branson, Missouri area.
+Smith and his wife, Darlene, lived in the Branson, Missouri, area.
 Smith died in Branson on October 10, 2013.
-He is survived by Darlene, his son Calvin, five grandchildren and 15 great-grandchildren.
+He was survived by Darlene, his son Calvin, five grandchildren, and 15 great-grandchildren.
 He was preceded in death by a son, Jimmie Todd.